ngxs/store/docs/concepts/state.md

 to pull out the payload and use it in our action.

 There is also a shortcut `patchState` function to make updating the state easier.
-In this case, you pass the properties you want to update on the state only and it handles the rest.
+In this case, you only pass it the properties you want to update on the state and it handles the rest.
 The above function could be reduced to this:

 ```TS